SidRoberts/centum/docs/components/router/form-requests.md

 ---
 layout: default
 title: Form Requests
-parent: Web
+parent: Router
-grand_parent: Apps
+grand_parent: Components
 ---

 # Form Requests

-Within web apps, [forms](../../components/forms/index.md) can be utilised to process and validate Request data (GET, POST, ...).
+Within web apps, [forms](../forms/index.md) can be utilised to process and validate Request data (GET, POST, ...).

 As an example, you may wish to allow users to submit their email address to be added to a newsletter.
 A simple Form that validates email addresses can be created: